43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 In this situation, a `new RegExp(pattern)` in an iframe, is _not_ the same `RegExp` class as the one in the parent page.
 This means `window.RegExp !== iframeWindow.RegExp`, which of course means `val instanceof RegExp` would be `false` if it came from the iframe (another realm).

-We have this exact issue in chai, and use `toString` for that reason: `Object.prototype.toString.call(val) === '[object RegExp]'`.
+For example, I am a maintainer of chai, and we have this exact issue.
+We need to support assertions happening across realms (since a test runner may run tests in a VM or iframe), so we can't rely on `instanceof` checks.
+For that reason, we use `Object.prototype.toString.call(val) === '[object RegExp]'` to check if something is a regex, which works across realms since it doesn't rely on the constructor.

 In the graph above, `is-string` is basically doing this same job in case we passed a `new String(val)` from one realm to another.

 ## Why this is a problem

-For a small amount of people in the real world, all of this makes sense.
-If you need the following:

-- Node 0.8 support (or lower)
-- Cross-realm support
-- Safe from someone mutating the environment

-Then this is all good and exactly what you need!
+All of this makes sense for a very small group of people.
+If you're supporting very old engines, passing values across realms, or want protection from someone mutating the environment - these packages are exactly what you need.

-However, this obviously isn't what the majority of us need.

-Most of us are running a version of Node from the last 10 years, or an evergreen browser.
-We don't need to support 0.8, we don't pass values across frames, and we uninstall packages which trash the global namespace.
+The problem is that the vast majority of us don't need any of this.
+We're running a version of Node from the last 10 years, or using an evergreen browser.
+We don't need to support pre-ES5 environments, we don't pass values across frames, and we uninstall packages which break the environment.

-These layers of compatibility and support somehow made their way into the "hot path" of consumers.
-The tiny amount of people who need this stuff should be the ones installing special packages for that purpose, while the average user should not.
-Currently, this is reversed and **we all pay the cost**.
+These layers of niche compatibility somehow made their way into the "hot path" of everyday packages.
+The tiny group of people who actually need this stuff should be the ones seeking out special packages for it.
+Instead, it is reversed and **we all pay the cost**.

 # 2. Atomic architecture